PriankaPriya17/priankapriya17.github.io/index.md

 layout: default
 ---

-I am a Ph.D. candidate at the <a href="https://www.wm.edu/as/computerscience/"> Computer Science Department, William and Mary</a>.
+I am a Ph.D.
+Candidate at the <a href="https://www.wm.edu/as/computerscience/"> Computer Science Department, William and Mary</a>.
 My research interest is Security & Privacy.
 My research advisor is <a href="https://www.adwaitnadkarni.com/"> Dr. Adwait Nadkarni</a>.
 Currently, I am working on usable security and privacy in smart cities and smart homes.